 Due to the short history of our business and that we have not achieved significant scale, we had and expect to continue to have customer concentration.
-In 2018, our largest customer accounted for 30% of our revenues.
-In the first nine months of 2019, our largest customer accounted for 44% of our revenues.
+In 2018 and 2019, our largest customer accounted for 30% and 24% of our revenues, respectively.
 There are inherent risks whenever a large percentage of revenues are concentrated with a limited number of customers.
 We are unable to predict the future level of demand for our services that will be generated by these customers.
-In addition, our accounts receivable balance significantly increased from RMB2.5 million (US\$0.3 million) as of December 31, 2018 to RMB36.9 million (US\$5.2 million) as of September 30, 2019.
-As of September 30, 2019, accounts receivable from top two customers accounted for 77% of our total accounts receivable balance.
+In addition, our accounts receivable balance significantly increased from RMB2.5 million (US\$0.4 million) as of December 31, 2018 to RMB41.1 million (US\$5.9 million) as of December 31, 2019.
+As of December 31, 2019, accounts receivable from top two customers accounted for 73% of our total accounts receivable balance.
 The credit period for some of our customers, including the largest customer of our AAVs, can be as long as 180 days.
 If our major customers were to cease purchasing our products or services, cancel existing orders or fail to make payments to us in a timely fashion, our business and results of operation will be materially and adversely affected.